Saudi F-15 jet crashes on training mission, pilot missing

 Saudi Arabia, the world’s top oil exporter and main Arab ally of the United States, also has Tornadoes and Typhoons in its air force.

-The predominantly Sunni-Muslim kingdom is locked in a tussle for regional influence with rival Shi‘ite power Iran and is concerned about the destabilizing effect of last year’s Arab uprisings.
+The predominantly Sunni-Muslim kingdom is locked in a tussle for regional influence with rival Shi‘ite power Iran and is concerned about the destabilising effect of last year’s Arab uprisings.

 Its air force was last used in combat during the brief 2009-2010 conflict with Yemeni Houthi rebels.